-This canvas is a study for a ceiling decoration representing Pictura (the Art of Painting) and other arts protected by various deities.
-No large scale work of this design is known; it is likely that Wit considered painting such a ceiling in his own house at Keizersgracht 385 in Amsterdam, which he purchased in 1741.
+This canvas, dated 1742, is a study for a ceiling decoration representing Pictura (the Art of Painting) and other Arts protected by various deities.
+No large-scale work of this design is known.
+It is likely that De Wit considered painting such a ceiling in his own house, at Keizersgracht 385 in Amsterdam, which he purchased in 1741.

 The subject of The Met's picture was not recognized until the 1970s, and its iconography is more complicated than usual for a ceiling design by De Wit.
 This in itself suggests that the composition was intended for a place where the artist might acknowledge his own erudition, rather than the learning or particular interests of a private patron.